danog/MadelineProto/docs/index.md

 ### RTFM

 If you have some questions about the usage of the methods of this library, you can join the [support group](https://telegram.me/pwrtelegramgroup) or contact [@danogentili](https://telegram.me/danogentili).

-But first, please read this WHOLE page very carefully, follow all links to external documentation, and read all examples in the repo.
+But first, please read this WHOLE page very carefully, follow all links to external documentation, and read all examples in the repo (bot.php, bots/, tests/testing.php).

 If you don't understand something, read everything again.

+You MUST know OOP programming in order to use this library.

 I will NOT answer to questions that can be answered simply by reading this page; I will instead ask you to read it carefully twice.

+A very important page you must read is the [API documentation](https://daniil.it/MadelineProto/API_docs/): if it's the first time you see a link to that page it means you didn't read the documentation carefully.

+I can offer support, however, when it comes to MadelineProto bugs or problems in the documentation.
+I will not write code for you for free, however you can hire me to do that if you want (my rate is 50$ per hour); you can also buy an easy to use, customized MadelineProto base for only 30$.

+If you're selling a MadelineProto base too, you really should consider donating at least 20% of the price of the base: [this is my PayPal](https://paypal.me/danog).

 ### Installation